MaehRia/Obsidian-Repo/Languages/English/Vocabulary.md

 ?
 the point at which an event or series of events ends, having developed until it reaches this point

+conceit
+?
+the state of being too proud of yourself and your actions e.g. The conceit of that man is incredible.

 # D

 defiance